"Send lawyers, guns, and money. The shit has hit the fan." - Warren Zevon

 Currently, I work as a Conservation Scientist and am the Senior Wildlife Trafficking Analyst for the Wildlife Conservation Society (WCS).
 My work focuses on identifying and researching the social determinants of illicit wildlife trafficking, and helping devise and implement evidence-based actions to reduce the illegal poaching and trade of protected species, especially elephant, rhinoceros, tortoise, and rosewood.
 This work applies and expands upon my previous research and teaching on the social and cultural dimensions of terrorist finance, money laundering, and transnational organized and corporate crime.

-Prior to joining WCS, I worked for several years in the public sector (defense/national security), and held a variety of university research and faculty positions, including at Johns Hopkins University (2011-12), U.S. National Defense University (2011), the University of Amsterdam (2009-11), and the University of St Andrews (2008-9).
-Originally trained as a historian, I graduated with a PhD in International Relations from St. Andrews in 2009.
-I have consulted extensively to public, private, and NGO sector clients.
+Prior to joining WCS, I worked for several years in the public sector (defense/national security), as a consultant to public, private, and NGO sector clients, and held a variety of university research and faculty positions, including at Johns Hopkins University, U.S. National Defense University, the University of Amsterdam, and the University of St Andrews.

 BOOK: Understanding Terrorist Finance